 “You had it coming, America.”

 When a movie starts with a preview of trigger warnings you know you’ll be in for a wild ride.
 Sam Levinson’s Assassination Nation was one of my most anticipated films of TIFF and it delivered on many fronts.
 This modern take on the Salem witch trials is dark, twisted, raunchy and violent.
 It follows the story of four teens as they navigate their senior year with all the peer pressure that comes with it but kicked up several notches when key members of the community get hacked.
 Led by Odessa Young, the four young women including Hari Nef, Suki Waterhouse and Abra, the town of Salem begins to spiral out of control and they become the target of the community’s blood thirsty need for their brand of justice.
 On the surface this might seem like another scary movie to watch on Halloween but on a deeper level it delivers some cutting critiques about modern day society.
 It explores peer pressure, the sexualization of young women, toxic masculinity, privacy, doxxing, public shaming, mob mentally, misplaced righteousness and distrust of authority.
 And if you’re like me and shy away from horror films, this one has some violence but there is so much to enjoy from the visual imagery, costumes, lighting cinematography, typography that makes it well worth the gory scenes.
 I loved the female empowerment message and found myself pumping my fist in the air and cheering the protagonists on.
 Assassination Nation is not one to miss.

 Neon releases Assassination Nation in theatres on September 21st.
-Stay tuned as I’ll have a full review closer to the release date.

 I attended a special press screening of Assassination Nation at the 2018 Toronto International Film Festival.